 Michigan State University (MSU) is a public research university in East Lansing, Michigan, United States.
 MSU was founded in 1855 and became the nation’s first land-grant institution under the Morrill Act of 1862, serving as a model for future land-grant universities.

-- Course Level: The studentships are available for pursuing Master programme at Michigan State University.
+- Course Level: The studentships are available for pursuing a Master programme at Michigan State University.

 - Study Subject: The studentships are awarded to study the subjects offered by the university.

-- Award: The MasterCard support will cover full tuition for those accepted to the program.
+- Award: The MasterCard scholarship will cover full tuition for those accepted to the program.

 - Number of Awards: Numbers are not available.